dudarev/cghub/cghub/docs/source/help.rst

 ---------------------

 To add new popup:
-    - add new 'Help text' record in /admin/help/helptext/.
+    - add new 'Help text' record in /admin/help/helptext/
-    - add link with class="js-help-link" and with data-slug attribute equal to slug value specified in admin site before.
+    - add link with class="js-help-link" and with data-slug attribute equal to slug value specified in admin site before

 For example: